Christians for Socialism: Founding

-Having begun in April 1971, Christians for Socialism first gained notoriety when a collection of eighty Chilean priests, known as the "Group of 80", publicly declared their support of the construction of socialism along the lines being followed by then-President Salvador Allende.
+Having begun in Chile in April 1971, Christians for Socialism first gained notoriety when a collection of eighty Chilean priests, known as the "Group of 80", publicly declared their support of the construction of socialism along the lines being followed by then-President Salvador Allende.
+Allende had offered to work with the Catholic Church to structure the socialist government in Chile.
 The Secretariat of Christians for Socialism was formally established in September 1973.
 The group was predominantly composed of Roman Catholic members of the Christian left who were inspired and spurred on by the Second Vatican Council.

 Project

-CPS was founded to counteract a presumption that Christian institutions were inherently opposed to socialism.
+CpS was founded to counteract a presumption that Christian institutions were inherently opposed to socialism.
 While its founders found aspects of socialist programs that they wished to critique, they wanted to do so as insiders within the socialist movement, rather than as adversaries.
-From their beginnings as supporters of Allende, CPS has been associated with firm support for socialist leaders.
-Accordingly, CPS leaders cultivated strong ties with Cuban Marxist politician Fidel Castro.
-It was intended as a movement of active political involvement and participation, and involved discussions bringing together current political events and church documents in light of each other.
-CPS inspired a series of social programs in the public sector.
-Priests in CPS led union units and organized peasant federations.
+From their beginnings as supporters of Allende, CpS has been associated with firm support for socialist leaders.
+Accordingly, CpS leaders cultivated strong ties with Cuban revolutionary leader Fidel Castro.
+During Castro's 1972 visit in Chile, 120 Chilean Catholic priests had friendly meetings with Castro, as well as Archbishop Raul Silva Henriquez.
+CpS was intended as a movement of active political involvement and participation, and involved discussions bringing together current political events and church documents in light of each other.
+CpS inspired a series of social programs in the public sector.
+Priests in CpS led union units and organized peasant federations.

 Antecedents

-In Chile the immediate antecedent to CPS was the Iglesia Joven movement.
+In Chile the immediate antecedent to CpS was the Iglesia Joven movement.
 In Italy, many of the young people who had been involved in the Italian student and worker protests of 1968 joined the movement, and the Christian Associations of Italian Workers (ACLI) was very supportive.

 Leaders

-López Trujillo considers Giulio Girardi a major leader of CPS.
+López Trujillo, the General Secretary of the Latin American Episcopal Conference at the time, considers Giulio Girardi a major leader of CpS.
 Another prominent leader was the Salesian priest Lidia Menapace, who was also a significant figure in the Italian Catholic resistance during World War II.
 In Spain, Alfonso Carlos Comín was a key leader in establishing the movement.
 The theologian Gustavo Gutiérrez was also a member and led sessions at all the major conferences.